heySourabh/PlanetarySystem/README.md

 # PlanetarySystem
-An animation of the Solar System
+An animation of the Solar System.
+To run, download `PlanetarySystem.jar` from the `dist` directory and run:

+`java -jar PlanetarySystem.jar`